 The Baseball Winter Meetings* are an annual event, held each December, in which representatives of all 30 Major League Baseball teams and their 161 minor league baseball affiliates convene for four days to discuss league business and conduct off-season trades and transactions.
 Attendees include league executives, team owners, general managers, team scouts, visitors from baseball-playing countries, trade show exhibitors.

 This day long career conference offers unique panel discussions and question-answer periods designed to start or advance your career on the business of baseball.
 The day will be split up into diverse speaker panels; including scouting, marketing, management, media, public relations, digital video editing, athlete representation, broadcasting, and sports career strategies.

-Who should attend: Anyone 16 years or older working on the business side of baseball or wanting to work in baseball!
+Anyone 18 years or older working on the business side of baseball or wanting to work in baseball!

 Networking Opportunities: One of the advantages of this conference is the ability to network within the industry with fellow baseball minded indviduals.
 Some work for a team, others are looking to break into the industry.
 Following their presentations, most speakers chat one on one with attendees.
 Most attendees come alone, but make many new friends, and peers within the industry.
 And they return year after year!